Narek42/Simon-The-Game/README.md

 # Simon-The-Game
-use HTML, CSCC, VueJS and JavaScript
+use HTML, SCSS, VueJS and JavaScript